linked-db/linked-ql/README.md

 # Linked QL

-_**SQL JOINS are complex and unreadable by default.** That's why you suck hard at relational queries. **And schema management is cursed pretty much on any database!** That's why you resent it any day._
+_**JOINS are a difficult thing to crack any day.** That's why you suck hard at relational queries and want an ORM. **And schema management is cursed pretty much on any database!** That's why you resent it any day._

 We're writing this little piece to change that!